A comprehensive maintenance diagnostic compares current activities to world-class performers and shows how to close the gaps.

 The purpose of the diagnostic is to determine if a maintenance organization has the capabilities, leadership, and process discipline required to meet operational deliverables.
 Each area needs to be evaluated based on maturity, talent, tool usage, process ownership and performance.

-The Three Levels of Maintenance Maturity
+The Three Levels of Facility and Equipment Maintenance Maturity

 - Early stage: Living in a reactive state with a higher frequency of equipment breakdowns and high maintenance costs